 It’s a future I’ve entertained for a while (the quitting-job part, not the zombies part), but for now at least, it’s not the future for me.

-I have the wrong personality type for self-employment; I like the security of a monthly salary and a pension.
+I have the wrong personality type for self-employment; I like the (false) security of a monthly salary and a pension.
 I like the daily routine.
 I am a creature of habit – you should have seen my reaction when hot-desking was suggested at work.
 I also like the different type of freedom it gives me.
-With (mostly) regular hours, I know that 5.30pm-9am is my time, weekends are my time.
-I can book chunks of leave off work to go wandering in the mountains and know I’ll still be able to pay the bills.
+I can take chunks of leave off work to go wandering in the mountains and know I’ll still be able to pay the bills.
 And whilst no-one works in the environmental field for the money, a regular income allows me to save up for adventures.

 Plus, my work is pretty cool.
 It can involve a fair amount of travel, and we’re encouraged to make the most of it.
 Off the back of work trips in the last few years, I’ve gone chasing waterfalls in Iceland, climbing hills in the Cinque Terre, exploring the Croatian coast, sampling the beers of Bruges, coffee-drinking in Copenhagen, getting lost in Marrakesh, a two-day train journey to Krakow, and watching the 6 Nations in Dublin.
 They’re also letting me take 3 months off to get lost in New Zealand, unpaid but I can come back to my same job.